dstackai/dstack/docs/installation.md

 #### 2. Create a storage bucket

-Once the project is created, you can proceed and create a storage bucket in the created project.
+Once the project is created, you can proceed and create a storage bucket.
 This bucket will be used to store workflow artifacts and metadata.

 !!! info "NOTE:"